-We offered you last time the tips you had to know before going clubbing in Taipei.
-If you missed them or want to refresh your memory, you can read them here: 10 Things You Must Know About Clubs In Taipei
+Last time, we offered you the tips you needed to know before going clubbing in Taipei.
+If you missed them or want to refresh your memory, you can find them here: 10 Things You Must Know About Clubs In Taipei

-Now that you have everything in mind, it is time to choose where you prefer to go in the numerous and diverse clubs you might find in Taipei.
-You can find our suggestions below to make your choice a bit easier.
-So here are the 13 clubs you should know in Taipei!
+Now that you have everything in mind, it is time to choose where you prefer to go among the numerous and diverse clubs you might find in Taipei.
+Here are our recommendations to help with your decision: we offer you the 12 clubs you should definitely know in Taipei 2019!

 NEAR TAIPEI 101/ATT4FUN :

 1F., No.12, Songshou Rd., Xinyi Dist., Taipei City 110

 Wave Club is easily noticeable as the entrance is at a corner of ATT4FUN, and you will see people queuing outside as early as 10pm.
 After getting inside with an elevator, you will enter this all-you-can-drink club mostly filled with locals.
 The EDM music is perfect for dancing, either on the large dance floor or on the stage next to it.
 The bartenders are pretty efficient, so you won't ever need to wait too long for your drink.
 However, this club tends to be crowded, especially on weekends, and the police often comes to check IDs which is a mood killer (but not for long!).

 7F., No.12, Songshou Rd., Xinyi Dist., Taipei City 110